 - Apply for on line bill payment.

-- Communicate with the Credit Union using the electronic mail
+- Communicate with the Credit Union using the secure mail (e-mail) feature.

 - Change primary mailing address and phone information.

 - View accounts from other companies and financial institutions using the MyFinance 360 account aggregation tool.